Naïm Kattan: Farewell, Babylon

 Farewell, Babylon is a fictionalized memoir of Kattan's early years growing up in Jewish Baghdad.
 A story of life, sorrow, and coming of age, Farewell, Babylon is at once a history lesson and an homage to Jewish Baghdad.
-First published in French in 1975 as, "Adieu, Babylone," the novel was translated by Sheila Fischman and published in English in 2005.
-It is the first of a trilogy that follows protagonist Meir as he moves from Iraq, to France and finally to Canada, a personal and professional trajectory that mirrors the author’s own.
-The work narrates a series of scenes, not necessarily in chronological order, of the protagonist’s adolescence.
+First published in French in 1975 as, Adieu, Babylone, the novel was translated by Sheila Fischman and published in English in 2005.
+It is the first of a trilogy that follows protagonist Meir as he moves from Iraq, to France and finally to Canada, a personal and professional trajectory that mirrors the author's own.
+The work narrates a series of scenes, not necessarily in chronological order, of the protagonist's adolescence.
 Farewell, Babylon and Kattan himself are little known outside academic circles.
 However, the work is a critical read for anyone interested in the history, culture and politics of modern Iraq.
 While Farewell, Babylon could be considered historical literature, the main theme of the novel is coming- of-age.
 Subsequent themes are identity, existence and love of literature.

 Cities of Birth

-Naim Kattan wrote Cities of Birth, a short story about place.
-The story is a celebration of the cities that have enriched Kattan’s life.
-This short story is essential to understanding Kattan’s body of work through the years, especially his relation to identity and place as themes in his writings.
-The story is about Paris, Berlin, Montreal and Istanbul.
+Naim Kattan wrote Cities of Birth, a short story about places.
+The story is a celebration of the cities that have enriched Kattan's life.
+This short story is essential to understanding Kattan's body of work through the years, especially his relation to identity and place as themes in his writings.
+The story is about Paris, Berlin, Montreal, and Istanbul.
 However, the essence of the story is about the experiences Kattan had in each place and his Jewish heritage.